liubivi/Sound_Splitter/README.md

 Description

 “Sound splitter” is a free Windows application that splits large audio and video files (e.g. of public speeches, presentations), recorded in the most popular formats, such as wav, mp3, flv, mp4, wma, into smaller wav (or mp3) files of around 60 MB in size.
 It makes an attempt to cut the input file in a silent place, so that a word in a recorded speech is not split in the middle.
+It also contains the tool for splitting large video files to audio tracks in mp3 format.
 Supported input file formats include as a minimum the following formats:
 •	audio formats: wav, mp3, wma, ogg, aac, ...
 •	video formats: mp4, avi, flv, ...